wp-plugins/photospace-responsive/readme.txt

 * Thumbnail number, size and shape
 * Size of the main image
-* The width of the gallery columns and the size of the main image
+* The width of the main images

 Some other features include: